Rural Health – Foundations

 Dates and Times

-Commences April 2022 for an 18-week teaching period.
+Commences April for a 12-week teaching period.
+Synchronous tutorials run 1-3pm Mondays.

 Teaching and Learning